MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-session-lifetime.md

 ### Require reauthentication every time

-There are scenarios where customers might want to require a fresh authentication, every time before a user performs specific actions like:
+There are scenarios where customers might want to require a fresh authentication, every time a user performs specific actions like:

-* Accessing sensitive applications
+* Accessing sensitive applications.
-* Securing resources behind VPN or Network as a Service (NaaS) providers
+* Securing resources behind VPN or Network as a Service (NaaS) providers.
-* Securing privileged role elevation in PIM​
+* Securing privileged role elevation in PIM​.
-* Protecting user sign-ins to Azure Virtual Desktop machines
+* Protecting user sign-ins to Azure Virtual Desktop machines.
-* Protecting risky users and risky sign-ins​ identified by Microsoft Entra ID Protection
+* Protecting risky users and risky sign-ins​ identified by Microsoft Entra ID Protection.
-* Securing sensitive user actions like Microsoft Intune enrollment
+* Securing sensitive user actions like Microsoft Intune enrollment.

-Sign-in frequency has the ability to trigger **Every time** in addition to hours or days.
+Sign-in frequency set to **every time** works best when the resource has the logic of when a client should get a new token.
+These resources redirect the user back to Microsoft Entra only once the session expires.

 Administrators should limit the number of applications they enforce a policy requiring users to reauthenticate every time with.
 Triggering reauthentication too frequently can increase security friction to a point that it causes users to experience MFA fatigue and open the door to phishing attempts.
+Web applications usually provide a less disruptive experience than their desktop counterparts when require reauthentication every time is enabled.

+For applications in the Microsoft 365 stack, we recommend using [time-bassed user sign-in frequency](#user-sign-in-frequency) for a better user experience.

 Generally available supported scenarios: